Ming-ZZX/Anti-Spykee-Trojan/README.md

 # Anti-Spykee-Trojan
-An AutoIt3 script that stops Spykee Trojan from running
+An AutoIt3 script that stops Spykee Virus from running